kontent-ai-bot/kontent-custom-element-flickr-image-selector/README.md

 ## JSON Parameters

-the `apiKey` property is required.
+the `apikey` property is required.
 This is your [Flickr API key](https://www.flickr.com/services/developer/api/).

 ```Json
 {